codeDuck1/Portfolio/README.md

 * 2 player battle ship that can be played in CLI.
 Done for my Python programming class.

 ## Unity Game
-* Sample from turn-based strategy game.
+* Sample from turn-based strategy game, including Slay the Spire inspired card system.